Learn about cellular data settings and usage on your iPhone and iPad (Cellular Model)

-Learn about the Cellular Data setting and usage on your iPhone and iPad (Cellular Models).
-Cellular data is used for data communication in cellular networks.
-It doesn't affect your ability to make or receive phone calls or to use Wi-Fi networks for Internet connectivity.
+Cellular data on your iPhone and iPad (Cellular Model) is used for data communication in cellular networks.
+It doesn't affect your ability to make or receive phone calls or use Wi-Fi to connect to the Internet.

-You can temporarily turn off cellular data to prevent apps from using the cellular network connection to send or receive data.
-If you turn off cellular data, you won't be able to:
+You can temporarily turn off cellular data to prevent apps from using the cellular network to send or receive data.
+Here's what happens when you turn off cellular data:

-- See the cellular data icons in the status bar (for example, LTE or 3G).
+- You won't see the cellular data icons in the status bar (for example, LTE or 3G).

-- Send or receive MMS messages.
+- You won't be able to send or receive MMS messages.
 You can still send and receive SMS and iMessages (text or multimedia) when connected to a Wi-Fi network.

-- Retrieve or listen to new Visual Voicemail messages.
-To retrieve messages, enable cellular data.
+- You won't be able to retrieve or listen to new Visual Voicemail messages.

-Depending on your carrier and device model, some additional options may be available:
+Depending on your carrier and device model, you might have some additional options:

 - Enable LTE or 3G.

 - Turn Voice Roaming on or off (CDMA): Turn Voice Roaming off to avoid charges from using other carrier's networks.
-When your carrier's network isn't available, iPhone won't have cellular (data or voice) service.
+When your carrier's network isn't available, your device won't have cellular (data or voice) service.

-- Turn Data Roaming on or off: Data Roaming permits Internet access over a cellular data network when you're in an area that isn't covered by your carrier's network.
+- Turn Data Roaming on or off: Data Roaming allows you to access the Internet over a cellular data network when you're in an area that isn't covered by your carrier's network.
 When you're traveling, you can turn off Data Roaming to avoid roaming charges.

-Some apps from the App Store use the Apple Push Notification service to alert you of new data.
-Apps that rely extensively on push notifications (such as instant messaging or social media apps) will consume cellular data.
-To disable push notifications, go to Settings > Notifications and set Notifications to off.
+Some apps from the App Store use the Apple Push Notifications to alert you of new data.
+Apps that use push notifications (such as instant messaging or social media apps) will use cellular data.
+To turn off push notifications, go to Settings > Notifications.

-Choose Settings > Cellular to view the cellular data usage for each app.
-Tap to turn off cellular data for an app.
+To view the cellular data usage for your apps, tap Settings > Cellular.
+You can turn cellular data on or off for each app.
 Contact your carrier if you have questions about your cellular data usage.

 Exchange ActiveSync accounts are handled separately from other Mail and Calendar accounts.
-Exchange ActiveSync accounts will continue to use cellular data even if you disable cellular data usage for Mail and Calendar.
-To view your Exchange ActiveSync cellular data usage, tap Settings > Cellular > System Services and view the usage next to Exchange Accounts.
+Exchange ActiveSync accounts will continue to use cellular data even if you turn off cellular data for Mail and Calendar.
+To view your Exchange ActiveSync cellular data usage, tap Settings > Cellular > System Services.

-You can set apps, such as Mail, to fetch data wirelessly at specific intervals.
+You can set apps like Mail to fetch data wirelessly at specific intervals.
 The more frequently your device fetches email or other data, the faster data is consumed.

-- To fetch new data manually, go to the Home screen and choose Settings > Mail, Contacts, Calendars > Fetch New Data.
-Tap to turn off Push, then tap Manually.
+- To fetch new data manually, tap Settings > Mail, Contacts, Calendars > Fetch New Data.
+Turn off Push, then tap Manually.

-- To increase the fetch interval, choose Settings > Mail, Contacts, Calendars > Fetch New Data and tap Hourly.
+- To increase the fetch interval, tap Settings > Mail, Contacts, Calendars > Fetch New Data and tap Hourly.

-Note: This is a global setting; it applies to all apps that don't support push services.
+This is a global setting, which means it applies to all apps that don't support push services.